 2. Handle your money safely and effectively.

 If you haven’t already, you’ll need to set up a checking account prior to arriving on campus.
 These days, you don’t necessarily need to choose a bank located in your college town.
 Banks can now provide free cash withdrawals at just about any ATM.
-Plus, with the advent of Mobile Deposit, you can deposit checks from anywhere using your smart phone.
-For college students, Central National Bank provides Mobile Deposit and up to three free ATM withdrawals per month.
+Plus, with Mobile Deposit, you can deposit checks from anywhere using your smart phone.
+For college students, Central National Bank provides Mobile Deposit and up to four free ATM withdrawals per month.

 3. Save money and achieve your financial goals.